mckayc/task-donegeon/README.md

 ### Weekly Summaries

--   **Week of February 21, 2026 (v0.5.11):**
+-   **Week of September 18, 2025 (v0.5.11):**
-    -   **New Feature - AI Tutor:** Merged the "AI Teacher" feature into a more robust "AI Tutor".
-Administrators can now set a minimum session duration for these educational quests.
-The final quiz to complete the quest remains locked until the timer is complete, encouraging focused learning.
-The AI's persona has also been updated to be more tutor-like.
+    -   **New Feature: AI Tutor Management:** Added a new "Manage AI Tutors" page for administrators.
+This allows for the creation of unique AI tutor personas with specific subjects, teaching styles, and sample questions.
+    -   **Quest Integration:** The "Create Quest" dialog now includes a new "AI Tutor" media type.
+When selected, administrators can choose from the list of created tutors to assign one to a quest, paving the way for interactive, AI-powered learning sessions.
+    -   **Technical Foundation:** The backend has been updated with new database entities, services, and API endpoints to support the creation, editing, and deletion of AI Tutors.

 -   **Week of February 14, 2026 (v0.5.10):**
     -   **Kiosk Dimness Logic Refactor:** Refactored the Kiosk Mode dimming feature to use a more intuitive "Dimness Level" control.
 The percentage now directly corresponds to the screen overlay's opacity, fixing a bug where different levels looked the same and providing more predictable control for administrators.